The Medieval Stronghold Guarding the River Wye

 Construction began shortly after the successful Norman invasion (1066) of England.
 It was vital that William the Conqueror secured the weak spot and perimeter of his new realm.
 His close Friend Earl William Fitz Osbern was instructed to build a castle.

 The town is bounded to the north and east by the fast-flowing tidal waters of the River Wye.
 Fits Osbern appreciated the defensive site and built a rectangular keep on the rocky cliff.
 During the 12th Century, the formidable and admired William Marshal, the Earl of Pembroke made improvements at Chepstow.
 He brought his experience of living in and defending castles in the holy land.
-The defensive technology of stone cylinder-shaped towers connected by thick stone walls with walkways was virtually impregnable.
+The defensive technology of cylinder-shaped towers connected by thick stone walls with walkways was virtually impregnable.

 Roger Bigod, Earl of Norfolk (1143-1221) and Charles Somerset, Earl of Worcester (1460-1526), made additions, making a comfortable home and at the same time counteracting new siege methods and weaponry.
 The destructive power of 17th Century cannon deployed during the English civil war often proved too much for these old forts and fell into disrepair.